 If you’ve been watching anime for a long time, it’s likely that there have been some choice titles that you look back on and think, “What was I thinking?”
 The wonderful world of anime has a number of different shows of different genres and quality, but there are some where those who develop a certain palate for anime look back on and realize that they wouldn’t touch it with a seven-foot bamboo stick in their current state.
 This list is dedicated to my personal journey with this colorful medium, where I look back on titles I watched in my early years and can only question why I even bothered.
 That said, expect a lot of poor, or at least average, titles to make up a majority of the list, as anything with a positive impression would likely have a valid reason for my taking a chance on it (a la “It looked good.”).

-And as always, a disclaimer: how I view these titles and what I say about them are just my opinion.
+And as always, a disclaimer: how I view these titles and what I say about them is just my opinion.
 They aren’t bad or average or whatever because I say they are.
 It’s my opinion.

 Oh, and these are for series I have finished.
 No drops.